BTE-Germany/TerraPlusMinus/README.md

 # Installation

-1. Download the latest build
-   of [Terra+- here](https://github.com/Build-the-Earth-Germany/terraplusminus/actions/workflows/maven.yml) and add it to your plugin folder
+1. Download the latest release of [Terra+- here](https://github.com/BTE-Germany/TerraPlusMinus/releases) and add it to your plugin folder
 2. Add these lines at the end of your `bukkit.yml` and replace "world" with the name of the server's main world name